-Coldplay are a British Rock band, consisting of Chris Martin, Jonny Buckland, Guy Berryman and Will Champion, best known for their songs 'Viva La Vada', 'Paradise' and 'Fix You'.
+Coldplay (formed 1996) are a British Rock band, consisting of Chris Martin, Jonny Buckland, Guy Berryman and Will Champion, best known for their songs 'Viva La Vada', 'Paradise' and 'Fix You'.

 Formation: Chris Martin and Jonny Buckland met each other while studying at University College London in September, 1996.
 Together, the pair formed a group called 'Pectoralz', with their classmate, Guy Berryman, soon joining the band.
 The following year, the band changed its name to Starfish, and acquired a manager - Martin's friend, Phil Harvey.
 They also gained their drummer, Will Champion, in the same year, as well as finally settling on the new name for the band; Coldplay.